meisel2000/openhab-addons/bundles/org.openhab.binding.vwweconnect/README.md

 Only the bridge require manual configuration.
 Vehicles can be added by hand, or you can let the discovery mechanism automatically find all of your vehicles.

+## Enable Debugging

+To enable DEBUG logging for the binding, login to Karaf console and enter:

+`openhab> log:set DEBUG org.openhab.binding.vwweconnect`

+## Disclaimer

+Any side effects using this binding is the responsibility of the person installing and using the binding and not the binding developer.

 ## Supported Things and Channels

 ### VW We Connect Bridge

 #### Configuration Options

-*   username - The username used to connect to VW We Connect Portal
+*   `username` - The username used to connect to VW We Connect Portal

-*   password - The password used to connect to VW We Connect Portal
+*   `password` - The password used to connect to VW We Connect Portal

-*   refresh - Specifies the refresh interval in seconds
+*   `refresh` - Specifies the refresh interval in seconds

-*   spin - The user's secure PIN code to lock/unlock doors and start/stop the heater, same as configured on VW We Connect Portal
+*   `spin` - The user's secure PIN code to lock/unlock doors and start/stop the heater, same as configured on VW We Connect Portal

 #### Channels